 2. Other Ingredients

-Seek your doctor’s advice if you are keen on including any energy drink in your breastfeeding diet.
-If your doctor approves it, limit the intake to 16-ounce a day.
+Since the side-effects of these ingredients are not known, it is wise to consult your doctor if you are keen on having an energy drink while you are breastfeeding.
+If your doctor approves it, limit the intake to 16oz a day.

 Alternatives To Energy Drinks

-Go for a cup of coffee (not more than two cups a day) or tea.
-Small amounts of caffeine in them can boost your energy without harming your little one.
-This way you can cut down on many herbal ingredients and loads of added sugars in the energy drinks.
+- Go for a cup of coffee (not more than two cups a day) or tea.
+Small amounts of caffeine in them can boost your energy without harming your baby.
+This way, you can cut down on many herbal ingredients and loads of added sugars in energy drinks.
 Remember to limit your caffeine intake to 300mg a day.

 Note: Even this little amount of caffeine can be too much for some infants.
 Just observe your baby and go as per his reaction.